updated

 The world is sharing a dream, a dream of a renewed connection to the earth, and to fellow humans, where laughter, love, and pleasure are mixed with hard work, ethical principles, and meaningful contributions.
 We're aiming to bring that dream to reality on our 41-acre eco-farm and forest.
 We enjoy hosting volunteers as a way of exchanging ideas and values and planting the seeds for a better future.
 Volunteers learn about our version of community living, how to farm, and live closer to the land and we get to meet people from all over the world who bring their own unique energy and skill sets.
 We like to practice other languages and love connecting with travelers over food, and what new recipes they can teach us.

 We need clear minds, strong bodies, and big hearts.
 Our primary need is for assistance on our beautiful farm.
-We usually want 4-5 workawayers at a time.
-For those who are a great fit, we may also offer longterm stays.
-We value differences of opinion and cultural exchange and want people who are interested in engaging in conversation around the gray areas of life.
-A great fit would probably be for people who would want to be doing homesteading related work in their free time (because you think it's fun and rewarding), and are able to self direct on tasks that they see need to be done.
-Sorry, no dogs.
+We usually want 2 workawayers at a time.
+A great fit would be for people who want to do homesteading-related work in their free time (because they think it's fun and rewarding) and can self-direct on tasks they see need to be done.
+This could include actual farmwork, food preservation, land clearing, chopping wood, caring for animals, building or fixing farm-related structures (windmills, water retention, greywater systems, anything related to farming/homesteading.)

-We have many wonderful individuals who live on this property, ranging in age from early 20s to mid-60s.
-There are also 3 young children that are here for 1-2 days a week.
+We have many wonderful individuals who live on this property, ranging in age from their early 20s to their mid-60s.
+There are also 3 young children who are here for 1-2 days a week.
 The number of individuals here fluctuates between 10 to 20 at a time.
-We're also five dogs, two cats, forty chickens, 4 ducks, 4 goats, and 5 pigs and we all take care of each other.
-Our Great Pyrenees guard dog does not get along with new dogs, so we can't accept any dogs on our property.
+We're also five dogs, three cats, thirty chickens, 5 ducks, 4 goats, and 5 pigs, and we all take care of each other.

-Among those who call this space home include:
+Among those who call this space home are:

 Gabriella is a sexuality educator who founded what is now an international organization focused on sex-positivity, (needless to say, we're friendly to all people of all persuasions, orientations, faiths, and nationalities).
 Gabriella speaks French, Italian, some Spanish, and some Dutch.
-She is down to earth, intellectual, and sultry.
-She loves to grow food, feed people, and create "permacommunity".
-Gabriella believes that all people everywhere should have access to affordable clean, healthy, whole food, grown in healthy soil.
+She is down-to-earth, intellectual, and sultry.
+She loves growing food, feeding people, and creating a "permacommunity".
+Gabriella believes that everyone everywhere should have access to affordable, clean, healthy, whole food grown in healthy soil.
 She calls this food justice and is studying ways to create regenerative food systems in this country and around the world.
 Gabriella is married to John.

 John is a licensed clinical social worker in private practice and is the father of two boys, nineteen and twenty-one, who are with us on school breaks.
 John is a deep thinker.
-A former pastor and youth minister whose relationship with God transitioned from a Christian framework to a humanistic one, now he's connecting more with nature as source.
+A former pastor and youth minister whose relationship with God transitioned from a Christian framework to connecting more with nature as source.
 He's a great listener, empathetic, and has a wry sense of humor.

 Language practice